 Halftone

-The Library Project, Saturday 2nd November - Wednesday 27th November
+The Library Project, Friday 28th November - Sunday 25th January

-The 10th Edition of HALFTONE Print Fair will be hosted in November 2024
+The 11th Edition of HALFTONE Print Fair will be hosted for its longest run period to date 28 November 2025–25 January 2026 at The Library Project.

-HALFTONE is an initiative by PhotoIreland hosted every year at The Library Project.
-Every edition, the fair brings together a large selection of works by established and emerging artists, showcasing Ireland’s exciting Art scene.
+HALFTONE is an initiative by PhotoIreland, hosted every year at The Library Project.
+Every edition, the fair brings together a large selection of works by established and emerging artists, showcasing Ireland’s exciting art scene.

-Come and enjoy a great selection of artworks from many disciplines and practices including etchings, intaglios, reliefs, screenprints, monotypes, risographs, photographs and more!
+Come and enjoy a great selection of artworks from many disciplines and practices, including etchings, intaglios, reliefs, screenprints, monotypes, risographs, photographs, and more!

-With your help, HALFTONE has raised over €70,000 for artists since 2015, supporting and promoting the practice of over 700 participating artists to date, shipping their work internationally, and contributing to public and private collections.
+With your help, PhotoIreland has raised almost €100,000 for artists through HALFTONE since 2015, supporting and promoting the practice of over 800 participating artists to date, shipping their work internationally, and contributing to public and private collections

 Date: